 To order your copy of "Living every day with my heart failure", call our Health Information Service on 1300 36 27 87 or email us.

-Hypertension resources for Aboriginal and Torres Strait Islander people
+Hypertension resources for Aboriginal and Torres Strait Islander peoples

-The Heart Foundation, in partnership with the NPS, National Aboriginal Community Controlled Health Organisation and Aboriginal Health Council of South Australia, has developed hypertension resources for Aboriginal and Torres Strait Islander people.
+The Heart Foundation, in partnership with the NPS, National Aboriginal Community Controlled Health Organisation and Aboriginal Health Council of South Australia, has developed hypertension resources for Aboriginal and Torres Strait Islander peoples.

 The resources, developed to help Aboriginal Health Workers and health professionals deliver patient education, also support the Good Medicine Better Health hypertension module.
 The resources include a flip chart, patient brochure and five flyers for the patient and their families to take home.